 - The algorithm weights its own learning over your signals after the initial period

-This is fundamentally different from Search campaign audience targeting, where you can restrict ads to specific audience segments.
-PMax's "signals not targets" approach is another manifestation of the transparency-without-control design philosophy.
+Fundamentally different from Search campaign audience targeting, where you can restrict ads to specific segments.
+Another instance of the transparency-without-control design philosophy.

 Monitoring PMax with Scripts

-Because PMax operates as a black box, scripts are your primary tool for understanding what's actually happening inside your campaigns.
-We cover the full script setup process in our scripts automation guide — here are the PMax-specific scripts you need:
+Scripts are your primary tool for understanding what PMax is actually doing.
+The full script setup process is covered in our scripts automation guide — here are the PMax-specific ones you need:

 PMax Insights Script (Mike Rhodes)

 The most comprehensive PMax visibility tool available.
-Extracts:
+It extracts:

 - Asset group performance data Google buries in the UI